roquealex/ucsc-ext/EMBD.X412.4/final/README.md

 # The Internet of Things: Big Data Processing and Analytics

-## Final Project
+## Final Project: WindChaser App

 ### Introduction

-This project is the simplified infrastructure of WindChaser a system that connects Personal Weather Stations with real time GPS recording from wind sports (Kiteboarding or wind surfing).
+This project is the simplified infrastructure of WindChaser a system that connects Personal Weather Stations with real time GPS recording for wind sports enthusiasts (Kiteboarding or wind surfing).

 PWS are similar to this product: